-Home Assignment will carry 05 marks while individual and group presentation and attendance will carry 05 marks each.
+Home Assignment, individual and group presentation will carry 05 marks while and attendance will carry 05 marks each.

-- (iii) The scheme of evaluation of project studies shall be as follows: - (a) For Paper CP-304, a project report based on the summer training will have to be submitted within three weeks from the commencement of third semester. - (b) Paper CP-402, final project study shall commence from third semester and the report should be submitted towards the end of fourth semester.
+(iii) The scheme of evaluation of project studies shall be as follows:

+- (a) For Paper CP-304, a project report based on the summer training will have to be submitted within three weeks from the commencement of third semester. - (b) Paper CP-402, final project study shall commence from third semester and the report should be submitted towards the end of fourth semester.

-The written part for each of the project studies shall account for 70% of marks and the vivavoce to be conducted by a duly constituted examination board for the remaining 30% of marks.
+The written part for each of the project studies shall account for 80% of marks and the viva- voce to be conducted by a duly constituted examination board for the remaining 20% of marks.